What Is A 30/35 Grade

 Interpreting the Grade: What Does it Really Mean?

 A 30/35 grade indicates a good understanding of the subject matter.
 The student has demonstrated proficiency in the assessed material, achieving a score above the average.
-However, it's crucial to consider the following factors:
+That said, it's crucial to consider the following factors:

 • The difficulty of the assessment: Was the assessment particularly challenging or easy?
 A 30/35 score on a very difficult assessment might indicate stronger performance than the same score on an easier one.